What is Root Cause Analysis (RCA)?

 - Killing/removing the root will eliminate the problem.

-If there are more than one root causes discovered after analysis, all the causes have to be addressed at sufficiently satisfactory level for the success of the RCA.
+If there is more than one root cause discovered after analysis, all the causes have to be addressed for corrective actions to be successful.
 A root cause analysis is considered successful when the problem does not recur again.

 - Filling the crack will prevent the problem from recurring.

-The most common approach to solve problems for us is to rush and find an immediate action to solve the problem.
-This approach will not help in the long run.
-Here we are not taking any steps to understand the reason why it occurred.
-We are not taking any steps to prevent it from occurring again.
+The most common approach to solve problems is to rush and find an immediate action to solve the problem.
+This approach will not help in the long run as we are not taking any steps to understand the reason for why the problem occurred or steps to prevent it from occurring again.
 A better approach would be to think beyond the obvious and find an effective way to eliminate the root cause that led to this problem.
+Various methods can be used to determine the true root cause, such as 5 whys or cause and effect diagrams.

 Steps in Root Cause Analysis